ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # Comments in code

--   Everyone knows how important it is to write comments in the code!
+-   We all know the importance of writing comments in the code!

 -   A comment helps those reading the code understand what that code does.